-Given the fact that Hill Construction's home is along the South Carolina coastline, we have always been thoughtful in our approach to the environment and construction activities.
+Due to the fact that our home is along the South Carolina coastline, we have always been thoughtful in our approach to the environment and construction activities.
 Our commitment is to never have our construction negatively impact the environment.
 Our sustainability practices, in many ways, go beyond the traditional methods—this includes working with suppliers and manufacturers to take a sharp look at the benefits of purchasing more expensive components with higher efficiency instead of using the lowest-cost solution with a more harmful environmental impact.

 The Leadership in Energy and Environmental Design